 Is Iceland a good place to see the Northern Lights?

 This is the question if you want to see them while visiting Iceland.
-And thankfully the answer is yes!
-Iceland is an excellent location to witness the Aurora Borealis.
+Iceland is well positioned to see the Northern Lights.

 How often are Northern Lights visible in Iceland?
-As part of the country is sat within this famous belt, in winter your chances of seeing the Northern Lights are high.
-That said it is a natural phenomenon and therefore always dependent on weather and solar activity, as explained above.
+In winter, with the country partly within this belt, the chances of seeing the Northern Lights on a clear night are reasonable.
+That said, sightings are always dependent on weather and solar activity.

 When to visit Iceland to see the Northern Lights